How much do I need to have saved to retire? This is the question I get asked by Realtors® time and time again. And the answer is: It depends.

-Depending on your answers to the above questions, your “number” required to retire with confidence can vary dramatically.
+Depending on where you stand with each factor above, your “number” required to retire with confidence can vary dramatically.

 So, while some general rules of thumb may be able to get you pre-qualified for retirement, here are the steps you can take with your financial plan to get fully pre-approved.